 The New Apostolic Reformation is purportedly working to bring the kingdom of God to earth.
 It is also responsible for a large proportion of the church growth in Africa, Asia, and Latin America.
 It has even infiltrated denominations, with the Assemblies of God in Australia being a prime example.
 In summary, the mission of various "apostolic networks" extends far beyond the preaching of the gospel and making disciples.
 Succinctly stated, it is claimed that Jesus Christ instituted a "five-fold ministry," which is a neo-charismatic belief that all five offices mentioned in Ephesians 4:11-15 remain operative in contemporary Christianity.

 When considering the verses from Ephesians, it is important to note that the Apostle Paul wrote in the past tense.
 This is a reference to the apostles and prophets who were alive during the first century.
 The passage of Scripture being discussed is not suggesting a continuation of the two offices.
 In other words, it is not saying that God is giving or will assign apostles and prophets.
 They were a part of the church's foundation, with Christ being the chief cornerstone (Ephesians 2:20; 3:5).
 Christ completed His propitiatory work.
 The apostles and prophets delivered to us divine revelation.
 Moreover, Scripture speaks of the performance of miracles in the past tense (2 Corinthians 12:12; Hebrews 2:3-4).
 The apostles and prophets are still edifying believers through their writings, which are self-sufficient (2 Timothy 3:15-17).
 God has now spoken to believers through Jesus Christ (Hebrews 1:1-2).
-The faith has "once for all" been given to the saints (Jude 3).
+The Law and the Prophets were proclaimed until John the Baptist (Luke 16:16).
 Cults throughout history have made identical claims of receiving revelation from God.

 Nobody today can rightly claim to be an apostle, as is evidenced by looking at the qualifications necessary for one to obtain such an authoritative office.
 In order to qualify as an apostle, a person would have to be a direct eyewitness to the resurrected Christ (Acts 1:21-23; 1 Corinthians 9:1).
 In order to qualify as an apostle, a person would have been personally instructed by Christ (Luke 24:45; John 14:26; 16:13-14; Acts 1:2).
 Paul said he was the last appointed apostle (1 Corinthians 15:8).
 Therefore, this criterion is impossible to fulfill in modern times.
 Nobody wields the same authority today.
 Unlike the ministry of Christ and the twelve apostles, there are no verifiable miraculous accounts giving credence to the self-proclaimed apostles and prophets of this movement.
 Also, the prophetic utterances given are vague, subject to reinterpretation.
 Those who believe in the restoration of the five-fold ministry tend to teach that the so-called prophets and apostles deserve unquestioning acceptance, which is inconsistent with scriptural principles (Acts 17:11-12; 1 Corinthians 4:6; Galatians 1:8-9).
 Deuteronomy 13:1-5 and 18:21-22 lays out four guidelines as to what we should watch for when testing so-called prophets: